gdewael/cpg-transformer/README.md

 | [Hemato](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE87197) | 122 | 88.85 | 89.16 | **90.37** |

-\* Results obtained with reproduced, optimized code, also listed in this repository.
+\* Results obtained with reproduced, optimized code, also found in this repository.

 ## Installation <a name="install"></a>